 Mastery exercises in each week's Moodle section are linked to each reading assignment, and students should do the assigned portions prior to chat to identify areas where they are unable to apply the text materials, so that we can go over these in class.
 Students must complete the mastery exercise for each chapter prior to taking a quiz on the chapter material.

 Moodle quizzes are open during the week following completion of the unit they cover.
 Quizzes may be reopened during a grace period prior to an exam for students who have missed a quiz, and for review.

 You should refer to this guide, to the FAQs page, and to the Procedures page frequently.
 These pages contain material that was developed in answer to questions other parents have asked me, so many of your questions may be answered already in one of these pages.

-© 2012,2013 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
+© 2005 - 2021 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.